IdoitEngineer/OSI-Syn600/README.md

 >
 > NMI = \$F9,\$FA</br>

 These changes shouldn't break anything, as far as I know the C1P doesn't use any interrupts, I'm pretty sure the Disk based OS doesn't either.
-There was a time board that did, so any code would need to be modified or just stuff the old values into the \$F7,\$F8 and \$F9,\$FA pairs, the new ROM code should then do the right thing.
+There was (I think) a timer board that did, so any code would need to be modified or just stuff the old values into the \$F7,\$F8 and \$F9,\$FA pairs, the new ROM code should then do the right thing.

 ## Screen

-I've also taken the liberty of changing the default screen resolution to 32x32; As I was finding it a pain to always switch it
+I've also taken the liberty of changing the default screen resolution to 32x32; As I was finding it a pain to always switch it.
-The old hold **\<break\>** key down on power up will give you the old 24x24 screen again also in the repo there is a stand-alone X-Modem c1p file which currently loads at hex 7000, so if you want to use that you will need a 32k machine
+The old hold the **\<break\>** key down on power up will give you the old 24x24 screen again. also in the repo there is a stand-alone X-Modem c1p file which currently loads at hex 7000, so if you want to use that you will need a 32k machine.

 You can however easily rebuild the C1P file by modifying the build script from in the same directory and specify your own load address
 The same build bash script will also generate the new ROM image for you